There are no affiliate links on PagePipe.

 Most people don’t know security plugins slow down your site and use up server resources.

 While studying site security and speed, we tested the iThemes Security plugin.
 It’s claimed to prevent malware injection.
 We’re sure it works but the plugin is major overkill.
 We duplicate it’s core features with lightweight, fast-loading, standalone free plugins.
 Beneath the surface, this large, 3.1M plugin contains a lurking, greedy speed bite.
 Chomp!

-But iThemes Security plugin only adds a mere 36 milliseconds.
-Measured with GoDaddy’s P3 Plugin Performance Profiler.
-Using Pingdom.com, there’s no detectable difference in load time.
+There’s no detectable difference in load time with most speed tests.
 With this security plugin onboard there’s not even an extra call (HTTP Request).
 The plugin appears pretty safe and benign for speed.
 And it’s popular!
 What could go wrong?